munificent/craftinginterpreters/book/local-variables.md

 ```

 At the top level, Lox allows redeclaring a variable with the same name as a
 previous declaration because that's useful for the REPL.
-But inside a local scope, that's a pretty <span name="rust">weird</span> thing to do.
-It's likely to be a mistake and many languages, including our own Lox, enshrine that assumption by making this an error.
+But inside a local
+scope, that's a pretty <span name="rust">weird</span> thing to do.
+It's likely
+to be a mistake and many languages, including our own Lox, enshrine that
+assumption by making this an error.

 <aside name="rust">

-Interestingly, the Rust programming language *does* allow this and its idiomatic
+Interestingly, the Rust programming language *does* allow this and idiomatic
-to do so.
+code relies on it.

 </aside>